aredoubles/ElevationHighways/README.md

 It's an incredibly famous album cover, with [fascinating origins](https://blogs.scientificamerican.com/sa-visual/pop-culture-pulsar-origin-story-of-joy-division-s-unknown-pleasures-album-cover-video/).

-(I don't actually like Joy Division's music all that much, but the *Unknown Pleasures* cover is just so great)

 I thought: wouldn't it be cool to plot the elevations of interstate highways, and then stack them on top of each other, à la *Unknown Pleasures*?
+Such an image would present a cross-sectional slice of America, as experienced by drivers on interstate highways, but on a scale greater than what we might usually sense.

+Another source of inspiration is John McPhee's classic book [*Annals of the Former World*](https://en.wikipedia.org/wiki/Annals_of_the_Former_World), which describes American geology across I-80.
+It's one of my favorite books.
+His choice of I-80 is somewhat arbitrary, and so this project could also be a simple glimpse into what other highways might present geologically.

-And so this side project was born!
+And so this project was born!

 ## Workflow